Are you an LLM? Read llms.txt for a summary of the docs, or llms-full.txt for the full context.

 • The Curator defines the strategy and risk boundaries.
 They decide what is possible within the vault (which protocols, what max exposure).

-• The Allocator is the tactical portfolio manager.
-Appointed by the Curator, they operate within the boundaries set by the Curator, deciding how to allocate capital among the permitted options to optimize yield.
+• The Allocator is the active execution role.
+Appointed by the Curator, they operate within the boundaries set by the Curator, deciding how to allocate liquidity among the permitted options.

 • The Sentinel (the evolution of V1's Guardian) is a safety mechanism.
 It can reactively reduce risk by decreasing caps or deallocating funds, and it can revoke pending timelocked actions from the Curator, acting as a crucial check on their power.